aaron1729/sleep-stories/README.md

 a `story-unedited` file is separated into chunks using `strings.separator`, the last simply containing the metadata of which `stops` file the story was written based on.

-if chatGPT ever fails to return the correct number of chunks in a middle completion, this is logged at the bottom of `logs/splitting-failure-log.txt`.
+if chatGPT ever fails to return the correct number of chunks in a middle completion when writing a short story, this is logged at the bottom of `logs/splitting-failure-log.txt`. this should be checked (and fixed by hand where needed) before continuing on to `edit_story`.

 STATUS: done.